Toni Preckwinkle: Second term

-Despite being regularly considered a possible challenger to incumbent Rahm Emanuel for the Chicago mayoralty, Preckwinkle declined to run in the 2015 Chicago mayoral election.
+Despite being regularly mentioned as a possible challenger to incumbent Rahm Emanuel for the Chicago mayoralty, Preckwinkle declined to run in the 2015 Chicago mayoral election.
 Preckwinkle declined to make an endorsement in that election, despite the fact that her own county board floor leader, Chuy García, was Emanuel's prime challenger.

-In order to balance increased spending and significant pension debt owed by the county, the Cook County Board of Commissioners voted on July 15, 2015, to pass an measure proposed by Preckwinkle which raised the county's sales tax to the level that it had been prior to her earlier 1% decrease.
+In order to balance increased spending and significant pension debt owed by the county, the Cook County Board of Commissioners voted on July 15, 2015, to pass a measure proposed by Preckwinkle which raised the county's sales tax to the level that it had been prior to her earlier 1% decrease.

 On March 22, 2016, Preckwinkle announced that she had selected Brian Hamer, who served as the state's revenue director under Gov. Rod Blagojevich and then Quinn, to replace Tasha Green Cruzat as her chief of staff.

 Preckwinkle championed a "soda tax" taxing all retail sales of sweetened beverages made in the county at a rate of once cent per ounce.
 The tax was adopted by the county board on November 10, 2016.
 Exempted from the tax were purchases that were made using Supplemental Nutrition Assistance Program (SNAP) benefits since federal law prohibited state and local taxes from being imposed on purchases made with SNAP benefits.
 870,000 Cook County residents received SNAP benefits at the time.
 The "soda tax" was unpopular with Cook County residents.
 A poll commissioned by the Illinois Manufacturer's Association conducted shortly after the adoption of the tax found 87% disapproval of the tax by Cook County residents.
 Preckwinkle remained steadfast in her support for the tax.
 In defense of the tax, Preckwinkle argued that it was a justified means of achieving the public health goal of decreasing Cook County residents' consumption of sugar.
 She would, after its repeal, admit that health concerns had not been the sole motivation behind adopting the tax, remarking, that the greater motivation for its adoption was the generation of revenue for the county.
 In October 2017, against Preckwinkle's wishes, the county board repealed the tax by a vote of 15–2.
 The repeal of the tax created a $200 million hole in the county's budget for 2018.